Integralist/integralist.co.uk/content/posts/python-code-design.md

 ```

 Notice that in the above example we state that the first argument to `print_size` should be a type of the `typing.Sized`, which is actually a mapping to the `collections.abc.Sized` protocol.

+If we use the mypy static analysis tool as part of our application testing process (e.g. we only deploy the code if mypy is happy), then we can feel confident our code will be safe.

+This is because if we were ever to change the code in a way where we were passing something to `print_size` that _didn't_ support calling `len()` on it, then the mypy analysis would fail.

+**Custom Protocols**

 The Python typing module also let's you define your own protocols using `typing.NewType`.
 In the following example we create a new custom protocol called `CustomProtocol`: